Address: 333 Banbury Road, Oxford OX2 7PL

 Email: [email protected]

-School Visits: Individual visits by appointment.
-There are a series of virtual and in-person open events throughout the year: register on the school website.
+School Visits: Individual visits available by appointment.
+Register for the school’s virtual and in-person open events on their website.

 Games & The Arts

 Outstanding pastoral care regularly praised by students and parents.
 Major strength is support and encouragement for students. d’Overbroeck’s is very much a ‘people place’ where each individual thrives.
-First name terms highlight a sense of working together; underpinned by high level of mutual respect.
-Years 7-11 is for day pupils only and they are taught in very small tutor groups.
-In sixth-form each student has a Director of Studies who meets with them individually to discuss progress.
-Parents kept very well informed.
-Parent/student satisfaction is exceptional.
+First-name terms highlight a sense of working together, underpinned by a high level of mutual respect.
+Years 7-11 is for day pupils only and they are taught in small classes.
+At the Sixth Form, each student has a Director of Studies who meets with them individually to discuss progress.

-d’Overbroeck’s is built on personal relationships, a lack of stuffiness and a strong conviction that every individual lies at the heart of the school.
-Students are creative, think for themselves and relish stretching the boundaries of their knowledge and do very well academically.
-A forward-thinking school full of energy, laughter and achievement.
+d’Overbroeck’s is built on personal relationships, a lack of stuffiness and a strong belief that every individual lies at the heart of the school.
+Students are creative, think for themselves, relish stretching the boundaries of their knowledge and do very well academically.
+It’s a forward-thinking school full of energy, laughter and achievement.

-Inclusive, collaborative approach with strong focus on learning being enjoyable as well as successful.
-Students’ views are valued and listened to; teaching is interactive and motivating in small classes.
-Students gain confidence in expressing themselves more effectively, in questioning, being independent thinkers, debating and feeling happy in themselves.
-Large direct entry at sixth-form (day, weekly and full-time boarding).
-Outstanding value added: 20 per cent A* at A-level in 2019 and 37 per cent 8/9 grades at GCSE.
-Superb sixth-form and boarding facilities.
+An inclusive, collaborative approach with a strong focus on learning being enjoyable as well as successful.
+Students’ views are valued and listened to.
+Teaching is interactive and motivating in small classes.
+Students gain confidence in expressing themselves more effectively, in questioning, being independent thinkers and feeling happy in themselves.
+Large direct entry into Sixth Form (day, weekly and full-time boarding options).
+Outstanding value added: 27% A* at A-Level in 2020 and 40% grades 9-8 at GCSE.

 Back to all Schools